Chief Scott S.G. Vermeer

 Max holds a BA in Management from Saint Mary's College of California, a Master of Public Administration from Notre Dame de Namur University, and a certificate of completion from Harvard University, Kennedy School of Government's Senior Executives in State and Local Government program.
 Max is an avid runner and enjoys traveling with his family.

-Lt.
-Chris Hsiung
+Captain Chris Hsiung

 Lt.
 Keith Plamondon